danilw/godot-utils-and-other/README.md

 *Used external resources*: I have use external resources, [list of used 3d models](https://github.com/danilw/godot-utils-and-other/blob/master/portals_panorama/resources/using_external_resources_LINKS.md), and original shader-source linked in each *\*.shader* file.

-*Licence* - my code do not have license, use as you wish.
-Used some external shaders, that has CC-NonCommercial license.
-Check linked resource in each shader linked used resource.
+*Licence* - Used some external shaders, that may be under CC-NonCommercial license.
+Check linked resource in each shader.
 ___

 *old 2019:*